bdlowery/layout-paradise-v2/README.md

 # Hello!

-This was a project at https://perpetual.education/.
+This was a project for [Perpetual Education's](https://perpetual.education) "Design For The Web" course.

 # Goal